LaiAlexander/Starcandy/README.md

 # Starcandy
-A short python script to calcualte stardust and candy cost when powering up Pokemon in Pokemon Go
+A short python script to calculate stardust and candy cost when powering up Pokemon in Pokemon Go.